 Again, a chiropractic massage will incorporate elements of massage therapy – gliding, kneading the muscles, hand-pressure, skin rolling, etc. – with chiropractic medicine to address deeper neuromusculoskeletal issues – spinal/joint manipulation, physical movements or exercises, traction and spinal decompression, patient education, and so on.

-If we’re talking about a massage, then there’s the chiropractic massage table, a special chiropractic massage chair and assorted chiropractic tools like the DRX9000 spinal decompression machine, and other little tools of the trade that are used to target certain muscle areas, joints, or discs.
+If we’re talking about a massage, then there’s the chiropractic massage table, a special chiropractic massage chair, assorted chiropractic tools like the DRX9000 spinal decompression machine, and other little tools of the trade that are used to target certain muscle areas, joints, or discs.
 If you stop by any of our clinics, we’d be happy to show you around and let you see the technology we use.
 You can meet our chiropractors and massage therapists as well!

 Absolutely!
 It’s quite common actually.
 Oftentimes after an adjustment people experience some soreness, feel tired from toxic release (toxins being released from affected spinal areas), and so on.
-A nice soothing massage that accentuates the adjustment and helps loosen muscles around these joints/discs is amplifying.
+A nice soothing massage that accentuates the adjustment and helps loosen muscles around the joints/discs is amplifying.

 So glad you asked!
 Our chiropractic care, massage therapy, and rehabilitation therapy centers are easy and conveniently placed around Alaska.
 Below we’ll break down how to get started with us into three simple options: